Unpacking the Latest Options Trading Trends in Affirm Holdings - Affirm Holdings (NASDAQ:AFRM)

 Predicted Price Range

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $40.0 to $150.0 for Affirm Holdings over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $40.0 to $105.0 for Affirm Holdings during the past quarter.

 Affirm Holdings Option Activity Analysis: Last 30 Days